 - Be friendly to your inner self, accepting of your experience, and forgiving of yourself.

 - Emotions arise from a certain appraisal of things.
 Negative appraisal of oneself is detrimental to our mental and emotional health.

 - Over-Identification – “When I fail at something important to me, I become consumed by feelings of inadequacy.”

 - This negative thinking is damaging to self-efficacy / confidence.

-– Kristin Neff, PhD, (2003) Pioneer in the field of self-compassion and author
+(This material is from Kristin Neff, PhD, (2003) a pioneer in the field of self-compassion and author.)

 Give yourself credit for doing something (caregiving) that is tremendously difficult and amazingly wonderful.

 An Altruistic Brain